monkphin/Colour-Forge/TESTING.md

 # CSS Validation

 CSS validation was conducted using the W3 Schools validation service.
-This highlighted errors with Materialize CSS and a few errors in my own CSS, specifically around the use of vendor extensions which were needed to ensure that Webkit based browsers were able to render parts of the site as expected.
+This highlighted errors with Materialize CSS and a few errors in my own CSS.
+There are also a group of errors inmy own CSS that are highlighted, specifically around the use of vendor extensions and pseudo-elements, which were required to ensure maximal compatibility.

 There were also two deprecation warnings for Clip and Break-word.
-Clip was being used in a hidden class,some investigation found that this had been replaced with clip path, so after some reading of MDN docs, I adjusted this to use clip path instead.
-Similarly after reading MDN docs, I replaced break-word with overflow-wrap: anywhere, which is the current equivalent, though is a bit more aggressive on word breaks than break-word was.
+Clip was being used in a hidden class, some investigation found that this had been replaced with clip path, so after some reading of MDN docs, I adjusted this to use clip-path instead.
+Similarly, after reading MDN docs, I replaced break-word with overflow-wrap: anywhere, which is the current equivalent, though is a bit more aggressive on word breaks than break-word was.
 Once I'd made the needed adjustments

 One issue that seems to have appeared in the last few days which wasn't present before is a materialize caused issue, likely created by a typo in a change to their own CSS.